-In an upcoming white paper, we highlight some of the most common and dangerous tactics.
-Here, we preview just a few examples whose common endgame is to phish their victims.
-In this post, we take a deep dive into three observed social media impersonator tactics, techniques and procedures (TTPs): verification phishing, paid advertisement phishing, and customer support phishing.
-Our goal is to raise social media security awareness and to share intelligence about the type of digital risks that businesses can expect to combat in the year ahead.
+In the full white paper, we highlight some of the most common and dangerous tactics.
+This abstract is just a few examples whose common endgame is to phish their victims.
+We take a deep dive into three observed social media impersonator tactics, techniques and procedures (TTPs): customer support phishing, verification phishing, and paid advertisement phishing.

 On nearly every major social network, the genuine accounts of popular brands and celebrities will almost always be adorned with a verification badge, usually in the form of a blue checkmark adjacent to the profile picture.
 The social networks use verification badges to help their users differentiate between genuine accounts and fake accounts attempting to exploit the real account’s popularity.
 Brands and social media influencers understandably scramble to earn the coveted checkmark to boost their authority and encourage user engagement.
 To satisfy the demand for verified account from both users the popular accounts that they follow, the social networks have established ways to apply for verification.
 They review the account on a case-by-case basis and decide whether or not to bestow the account with a hard-earned badge.

 As we have learned time and time again on the internet, where there are users scrambling for anything, there will be cyber criminals to take advantage of them.
 The jockeying for verification, introduced as a means to reduce fraudulent activity, has proven to be a readily exploitable method of cyber attack.
 Scammers and phishing accounts imitate the networks themselves, claiming to be the authentic verification help account, directing would-be-verified-users to all sorts of malicious payloads.
 We report some example impersonators pretending to be official support accounts, ostensibly to build credibility for delivering a phishing link (Figure 5).